Last Updated on

 Also, have a number of two way radios; the Uniden GMR5088 has a 50 mile range (in optimal terrain) and even floats if dropped in water.

 Survival two way radios can play such a vital role at different times, that they should be near or even at the top of your list of essential Bug Out Bag supplies.
 Two way radios (and extra batteries) allow you to stay in contact with one another, should your group have to split up; some may be capable of hunting; others may be skilled at fishing or just learning the ropes from those experienced among you; some may be scouting the hills up ahead for possible food sources or to gather intel on other people in the area.
 In a long term Bug Out, there’s a good chance you’re going to use these two way radios again and again.

 A word about portable solar battery chargers

-At the point you’re investing in two way radios, realize that a portable solar battery charger is a good idea at this point; shop around for the solar charger you feel will meet your needs should you need to keep more than just basic batteries charged up.
+At the point you’re investing in two way radios, realize that a portable solar battery charger (or even a solar generator) is a good idea at this point; shop around for the solar charger you feel will meet your needs should you need to keep more than just basic batteries charged up.

 See More of Our Articles on Survival Gear and Supplies

 Here at Secrets of Survival we don’t just teach you how to pack a bug out bag, we also teach you which survival products deserve to be in your bag (and which don’t).
 Check out more of our articles about the best survival gear below.